mikkopaderes/ember-cloud-firestore-adapter/README.md

 ember-cloud-firestore-adapter
 ==============================================================================

 This is an unofficial Ember Data Adapter and Serializer for Cloud Firestore.
-It's completely unrelated to [EmberFire](https://github.com/firebase/emberfire) but it's purpose is of the same.
+Its completely unrelated to [EmberFire](https://github.com/firebase/emberfire) but it's purpose is of the same.

 Features
 ------------------------------------------------------------------------------